emoncms/emoncms/readme.md

-## How to setup a raspberrypi running emonhub + the bufferedwrite development branch of emoncms
+## How to setup a raspberrypi running emonhub + this 'bufferedwrite' development branch of emoncms

 This guide details how to setup a raspberry pi basestation that can be used to either forward data to a remote server or record data locally or both.